 Rydzyk’s Lux Veritatis foundation, which also controls the TV Trwam station and a mobile phone network, has received millions of pounds in state funding for different projects since the PiS party returned to power in 2015.

-According to a website set up by the Civic Platform, his organisations have received more than 165 million złoty (£33.1 million) in public funding in three years.
+According to a website set up by the Civic Platform, his organisations have received more than 165 million złoty (more than £33m) in public funding in three years.

-This January, Lux Veritatis began the construction of a geothermal power plant with the PGE Polska Grupa Energetyczna, state-owned company.
+This January, Lux Veritatis began the construction of a geothermal power plant with the state-owned company PGE Polska Grupa Energetyczna.
 Its energy projects have controversially received millions in government grants.

-Last year, Kierwiński and another Civic Platform MP filed a complaint to the Central Anti-Corruption Bureau over a 70 million złoty (£14 million) grant to Lux Veritas from the Ministry of Culture to build a museum they said wasn’t needed.
+Last year, Kierwiński and another Civic Platform MP filed a complaint to the Central Anti-Corruption Bureau over a 70 million złoty (£14m) grant to Lux Veritatis from the Ministry of Culture to build a museum they said wasn’t needed.

 But the MPs allege that it was actually a kick-back for the priest’s “long-term and uninterrupted” support of the PiS.